LBNL-UCB-STI/beam/docs/developers.rst

 * **pilatesImageVersion**: to specify pilates image version, default is `latest`.
 * **pilatesImageName**: to specify full pilates image name, default is `beammodel/pilates`.

-Parameters may be configured in `gradle.deployPILATES.properties` file, so it is not necessary to specify them every run.
-Otherwise parameters may be configured in any other file and passed to task with `propsFile` parameter.

 Running this function will leads to:
  #. creating new ec2 instance
  #. pulling from github selected branch/commit
- #. pulling from docker hub selected PILATES image (`beammodel/pilates:latest` by default)
+ #. pulling from docker hub PILATES image
+ #. running PILATES image with specified parameters
+ #. writing output from every iteration to s3 bucket

-All run parameters are stored in `run-params` file in root of PILATES output.
+All run parameters will be stored in `run-params` file in root of PILATES output.

 Also during simulation for every BEAM run will be created a new config file with specified paths to output folder and to urbansim data.
 Those config files will be created near original config file (from `beamConfig` variable) with year added to the name.
-So it is will be possible to rerun BEAM for selected year.
+So it will be possible to rerun BEAM for selected year.

 Performance Monitoring
 ^^^^^^^^^^^^^^^^^^^^^^